giuliogiamello/giuliogiamello.github.io/README.md

 </p>

-*I’m a physics master student mainly interested in particle physics, methods for trajectory reconstruction, coding and machine learning*.
+*I’m a physics master student mainly interested in particle physics, methods for trajectory reconstruction, coding and machine learning*

 ---